 3. Fake Rebate Notices

 In this scenario, a scammer calls a Medicare beneficiary to notify them that they are owed a substantial refund because they’ve reached the prescription drug coverage gap known as the “donut hole.”
-Of course, the catch is that the senior must provide their birth date, Social Security number, bank account and Medicare numbers so the refund can be automatically deposited into their checking account.
+Of course, the catch is that the senior must provide their birth date, Social Security number, bank account and Medicare number so the refund can be automatically deposited into their checking account.

 The important takeaway here is that Medicare will NEVER call and ask for a beneficiary’s Medicare number or Social Security number.
 Guard your personal information.
 Treat Medicare, Medicaid and Social Security numbers like a credit card number, and never give these out to a stranger.
 If someone claims to be with Medicare and asks for sensitive information like this over the phone, hang up and report it to 1-800-MEDICARE.